fandom-zh/RcGcDw/README.md

 `appearience` – section with different types of actions and logs, and corresponding to them colors/icons.
 In here you can set custom icon or color!

 ### How to use ###
-Make sure you have installed all of dependencies and filled settings.json properly.
+Make sure you have installed all of dependencies and **filled settings.json properly**.
+You can also use `pip install -r requirements.txt` to install dependencies automatically.
+If you are using Raspberry Pi you won't have newest Python version installed, you can use [this guide](https://gist.github.com/dschep/24aa61672a2092246eaca2824400d37f).
-When you are sure, use `python rcgcdw.py` command to run the script.
+When you are sure everything is fine, go to root directory with all of script files and use `python rcgcdw.py` or `python3 rcgcdw.py`command to run the script.

 #### Free (?) hosting ####
 If you want I can host the script for you for free.
 Just [contact me](https://minecraft.gamepedia.com/User:Frisk#Contact).
 If you want to go with this option, be aware that this is far from the best option, I host all of the scripts on my Raspberry PI, it can go down at any moment, I try to keep every script running, but obviously sometimes it's just not possible.
 So, choosing this option, don't expect 100% uptime.

 ### Credits ###
-* Minecraft Wiki English Discord server community, most notably Jack McKalling for input on how the script should work, especially formatting and what information should be there
+* I'd like to thank Minecraft Wiki English Discord server community, most notably Jack McKalling for input on how the script should work, especially formatting and what information should be there.
+* MarkusRost for enormous help with pointing out bugs and space for improvements.

 Translators:
 * MarkusRost for German translation